pedrorosas82/deliveryservice/README.md

 POST /api/v1/auth/token

-In its body please choose "x-www-form-urlenconded" with the following params:
+In its body, please include the following params "x-www-form-urlenconded":
 ```
 grant_type:password
 username: "your_username"